SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-2-exam-preparation-part-2/flowers/flowers.md

 ### Preparing the Program Logic

-Let's think of the most approprate way to **structure** or programming logic.
+Let's think of the most appropriate way to **structure** our programming logic.
 By the requirements it becomes clear that the path of the program is divided mainly into two parts: **spring / summer** and **autumn / winter**.
 We can do the separation by conditional statement, by storing variables in advance for the **prices** of the individual flowers, as well as for the **end result**.

 ![](/assets/chapter-8-2-images/03.Flowers-04.png)